-If a service consumer is SMF, the Redundant Transmission Experience analytics can be used to make decision if that redundant transmission shall be performed or (if activated) shall be stopped regarding the PDU session for URLLC service.
+If a service consumer is SMF, the Redundant Transmission Experience analytics can be used to make decision if that redundant transmission on N3/N9 interface shall be performed or (if activated) shall be stopped regarding the PDU session for URLLC service.

+If a service consumer is PCF, the Redundant Transmission Experience analytics can be used to make decision if that redundant transmission on end to end User Plane Path shall be performed or (if activated) shall be stopped regarding the PDU session for URLLC service.

 * * * * End of the Change * * * *